seagle0128/.emacs.d/README.md

 (setq centaur-chinese-calendar nil)            ; Support Chinese calendar or not: t or nil (setq centaur-player t)                        ; Enable players or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications.
 Nil to use font supports ligatures.
-(setq centaur-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode'
 ```

 The default package archives is `melpa`.
 You can change it in `custom.el`, or